 StartUps - a hot topic.
 But also durable?

-Some of the big corporations also do their own innovation forging or promote targeted start ups.
+Startups are a hot topic right now, and not just in the self-proclaimed start-up capital, Berlin: some of the large corporations also have their own innovation centers or specifically promote startups.
 And spin-offs are created at universities.
-Paradoxically, establishing a business in Germany is still a difficult topic.
+Paradoxically, starting a business in Germany is still a difficult topic.

 So it sounds good that everywhere a new start-up mentality, called StartUp culture is called.
 And also Company Like the Rocket Internet of the notorious Samwer brothers, they are extremely successful with their foundations, which run like on the assembly line.